romanowski/blog/toolfreindly-pattern-matching.md

 ```

 The only difference is line breaking.
 It is not Python so why does it matter?
-Tools for code coverage or debuggers usually use JDI and JDI is line-based - every line of bytecode has its mapping to a line in the source code.
+Tools for code coverage or debuggers usually use JDI.
+JDI is line-based - every line of bytecode has its mapping to a line in the source code.

 ## Conclusion